Ahmed1Abdelrazik/project2/updates.md

 ### NEW UPDATES ###:

+    1. tests runs through its own database (new-database-test)
+    2. handlers and models tests implemented

+\_Old updates\_\_:

 1. instructions to set up database through PSQL have been updated (in lines 69-73)
 2. tests for handlers (orders, products, users) are in (ordersSpec, productSpec, usersSpec)
 3. tests is passing successfully

-\_Old updates\_\_:

 ### in Readme.md